lmachens/skeleton/README.md

 Skeleton allows you to display you websites in a configurable window which could be used as Overlay in-game.

+Windows 10/11 is required to run this program.

 ## Contribution

 This app is Open Source.
 Contributors are highly welcome!